18goldr/qmk_userspace/README.md

 To flash, hold down the button on the back of the Iris board.
 This puts it into DFU mode.

-# Test sentences/words for fast typing
+# Sentences/words to test for fast typing
 I want to...
 Angry

 asdfasd

 jklpjkplj

-ja
+Flow

+flow

+Low

+I wonder why I

+jjI (vs jjfi)

+face (vs Ace)

 # TODO
 - Pressing a bunch of home row mods at once triggers a bunch of programs... wonder if it's possible to work around this
 - Add a mouse layer for when i want to work one handed
 - Set second thumb key to control and first thumb key to meta for emacs.
   - Is it possible to do this if a specific program is open?
+- I still get fi instead of I a lot when typing fast.